 Get Backlinks to Your Shop

 So far, we’ve only covered changes you can make to your actual Shopify shop or blog, but there are also things you can do outside of the Shopify platform to improve your SEO strategy and ranking.
-One of those things is building quality backlinks to your shop.
+One of those things is building and acquiring quality backlinks to your shop.

-With that said, it can take some work to get good-quality backlinks.
+With that said, it can take some work to get quality backlinks.
 You can start by identifying other sites that fit within your niche but aren’t your direct competitors.
 Reach out to these sites and let them know that you see opportunities for them to link to your content.
 It can be helpful to let them know what content specifically you think would fit within their own site.

 For example, you run a skincare brand and notice that a beauty blogger has created a list of the best anti-aging collagen powders for women, but your product hasn’t been included.
 You can reach out to them and let them know that your product would fit into their list perfectly.
 You can even offer to send them the product for them to test.
 It may not always work, but by reaching out, you can start to expand your contacts, and eventually, you’ll start getting those backlinks.